Gilles Simeoni

-Gilles Simeoni (/fr/, /co/; born 20 April 1967) is a lawyer and politician in Corsica, France.
-He was mayor of Bastia from 2014 to 2016 and has been president of the executive council of Corsica since 2015.
+Gilles Simeoni (/fr/, /co/; born 20 April 1967) is a lawyer and politician from Corsica, France serving as Mayor of Bastia since 2026.
+He was previously mayor of Bastia from 2014 to 2016 and served as president of the executive council of Corsica from 2015 until his resignation in 2026.
 Notably, Simeoni served as the Corsican nationalist Yvan Colonna's lawyer at his trial for the assassination of Claude Érignac.

 Early life and education

 He is the son of Edmond Simeoni and the nephew of Max Simeoni.

 He has a masters in law and a doctorate in political science specializing in Mediterranean Politics in the European Union which he received after his studies at the university of Corsica and Aix-en-Provence.

 Legal career

 He began practicing law on 27 October 1994 and was one of the best known criminal lawyers in Corsica.

 He was one of Yvan Colonna's lawyers at his trial for the assassination of Claude Érignac and in 2010 he was listed as one of the thirty most powerful lawyers in France by the magazine GQ6.

 After becoming mayor of his home town of Bastia in 2014 he decided to stop practicing law.